celo-org/docs/docs/celo-holder-guide/connecting-ledger-celocli.md

 ## Receive Crypto Assets

-In order to receive Celo on your address, whether it's CELO or cUSD or any stablecoin in the future, you must share your specific address with the sender.
+In order to receive Celo on your address, whether it's CELO or cUSD or any Mento stablecoin in the future, you must share your specific address with the sender.

 Once a sender has confirmed they sent you the assets to your Ledger address, ask for the transaction ID which you can lookup on the [Explorer](https://explorer.celo.org/).